St. Ambrose Catholic Elementary School

 "Igniting the Spirit"

 Our school motto "Igniting the Spirit" originates from our team name the Flames.
 Like the apostles who were filled with the Holy Spirit during Pentecost, our students will feel the spirit of Christ in the prayer, studies, games and most importantly, the personal relationships they experience in this Catholic school.
 The symbol of the dove depicts our pursuit of peace in relationships.
 Our staff is proud to provide a faith-filled learning experience that is well balanced with opportunities to enrich the mind, body and soul.
 Please use this handbook to assist your child(ren) in their daily studies.
 Information about the rules and routines of the school and a calendar of school events are included here.
 We ask that parents take time to review the rules and expectations of the school and to sign the last page of the information section.
 The most significant support we can give our children is to co-operate in their learning about the responsibilities that lead to successful lives as Christian adults.
 Please call your child's teacher if you have a question or concern.
 The spirit of respectful communication is the most important modeling we can provide to our children.
-We hope to have a chance to meet with each of you many times the year.
-Our first community event is the school barbeque in the second week of September; hope to see you there!
+We hope to have a chance to meet with each of you many times the year!

 St. Ambrose Staff